Air Defense Anti-Tank System: US Army evaluation

-The ADATS cropped up from an extensive competition during which it was selected by the U.S. Army for the forward area air-defense (FAAD) program under the designation MIM-146 for the missile.
+The ADATS cropped up from an extensive competition during which it was selected by the U.S. Army for the forward area air-defense (FAAD) programme under the designation MIM-146 for the missile.
 The US Army planned to purchase 387 systems.
 Test results indicated that the system did not perform well in inclement weather.
 Ultimately the FAAD contract was cancelled in the early 1990s after the end of the Cold War.

 Thailand

 The Royal Thai Air Force acquired one static shelter-based system from Oerlikon Canada, linked to a Skyguard fire control system.

 Greece

 In the late 1990s, Canada offered their surplus ADATS systems to the Greek military as part of a low-level air defense program.
 The offer was considered but not accepted.
 Greece eventually purchased the Russian Tor missile system.

-Modernization program
+Modernization programme

 In September 2005, the Canadian government and the Canadian Forces announced a modernization program, transforming the ADATS and associated command, control and communications systems into a multi-mission effects vehicle (MMEV).
 The MMEV was to retain and enhance ADATS anti-aircraft and anti-armor capability (85% or better engagement success rate) to meet new threats, provide indirect fire support to ground troops, and would be mounted on an LAV III wheeled armoured vehicle.